AdobeDocs/campaign.en/help/common/delivery/using/push/about-mobile-app-channel.md

 >[!CAUTION]
 >
 >* You need to make sure the notifications sent to a mobile application are compliant with the prerequisites and conditions specified by Apple (Apple Push Notification Service) and Google (Firebase Cloud Messaging).
->* Warning: in some countries, the law requires that you inform users of your collected data type mobile applications and the purpose of their processing.
+>* **Warning** - in some countries, the law requires that you inform users of your collected data type mobile applications and the purpose of their processing.
 You must check the legislation.

 The **[!UICONTROL NMAC opt-out management]** (mobileAppOptOutMgt) workflow updates notification unsubscriptions on mobile devices.
-For more information on this workflow, refer to the [list of technical workflows](../../../common/workflow/using/about-technical-workflows.md).
+For more information on this workflow, refer to the [list of technical workflows](../../../workflow/using/about-technical-workflows.md).

 Adobe Campaign is compatible with HTTP/2 APNs.
-For more details on the configuration steps, refer to the [this section](configuring-the-mobile-application.md) section.
+For more details on the configuration steps, refer to the [this page](configuring-the-mobile-application.md).

-For global information on how to create a delivery, refer to [this section](steps-about-delivery-creation-steps.md).

-## Data path {#data-path}
+## Configuration process {#data-path}

 The following schemas detail the steps that enable a mobile application to exchange data with Adobe Campaign.
 This process involves three entities: